Jamtt/Codewords/Week 1/Readme.md

 # Week One | CodeWords!

-We jumped into class with an introduction to codewords!!! and a little bit about Karen and Andy with some interesting projects that they had worked on.
-The one that stood out to me was their work perception and their library of nonhuman books.
-This relation between code and type was one that I had not thought about much as words always felt very human, carefully though out and written down whereas code felt like machines and commands.
-This bridge that this studio attempts to connect felt new,innovative and exciting!
+We jumped into class with an introduction to CodeWords!!! and a little bit about Karen and Andy with some interesting projects that they had been working on.
+The one that stood out to me was their work perception and library of nonhuman books.
+This relation between code and type was one that I had never thought about as words always felt very human, carefully thought out and written down whereas code felt like machines and commands.
+This bridge that this studio attempts to connect felt new,innovative and very exciting!

 ## Virtual Worlds
 We spoke a little about virtual worlds and them being used to connect and host events.
 One example was [Travis Scott](https://www.youtube.com/watch?v=wYeFAlVC8qU) preforming his concert in the popular battle royal game Fortnite.
 To me this was particularly interesting as I thought that the pandemic would disconnect people from interacting with others in events like concerts.
 I felt it was an interesting result to our current limitations and this transition to online spaces will continue to happen in the future.